 REC - The current record number in the volume.
 A record is a group of Archive II messages grouped and compressed together.
 The record number starts at 1.

-S/E/I - Record status.
-S indicates the first record of a volume, E indicates the last record of a volume and I indicates an intermediate record.
+S/E/I/M - Record status.
+S indicates the first record of a volume, \overline{E} indicates the last record of a volume and I indicates an intermediate record and M indicates a Model Data record.